The Bionic guide to VAT on business energy

 There are certain circumstances in which your business might be eligible for a reduced rate of 5% VAT.
 But this discount isn't automatically given, so you'll need to apply to your business energy supplier if you qualify.

-Let's take a closer look at VAT on business energy bills, including how to apply for a discounted rate if you're a charity, nonprofit, or use a low amount of energy each year.
+Let's take a closer look at VAT on business energy bills, including how to apply for a discounted rate if you're a charity, a nonprofit, or use a low amount of energy each year.

 What is VAT?